MikeWelton/gamma_game/README.md

 ### Rules

-Board is splited into fields.
+Board is split into fields.
 Main target for every player is to obtain as many fields as possible.
 Adjacent fields belonging to player create area.
 Each player can only own some specified maximum number of areas (it is one of the game parameters).
 Fields can possesed by making moves onto them.
 Each player makes one move per turn.
 Move can be made only onto free fields (not belonging to anybody).
 Every player once per game can make "golden move" which allows him to move onto busy (other player's) field.